3ncy/ARRS-s5/irl2-tracker.md

 ### Russia part 2
-Got new coords in Moscow on the phone that we found in the first part Got to the coords and found a small package stashed in a hole (1x1x5cm)
+Got new coords in Moscow on the phone that we found in the first part Got to the coords and found a small package stashed in a hole (1x1x5cm) (a USB flash drive)

 ## EU Branch
 Sent email -> got new coords -> found a phone, got new location ->